 In addition to manual therapy and neuromuscular reeducation, physical therapists prescribe corrective exercise for the client to self-manage symptoms and maintain optimal movement patterns and functional strength.

-In my clinical practice, I integrate several styles of manual therapy, corrective exercise, biofeedback, yoga, and address pain with neuroscience education.
-Manual therapy techniques I use include:
+In my clinical practice, we integrate several styles of manual therapy, corrective exercise, biofeedback, yoga, and address pain with neuroscience education.
+Manual therapy techniques include:

 - myofascial release

 - functional mobilization

 - soft tissue mobilization